binocarlos/flocker/README.md

 var dockers = flocker()

-// we need to route a container onto a single server dockers.on('allocate', function(info, next){
+// we need to route a container onto a single server dockers.on('allocate', function(name, container, next){
-	// use info to decide which server to route to chooseServer(info, function(err, address){
+	// use container info to decide which server to route to chooseServer(name, container, function(err, address){
 		if(err) return next(err)

+		// we can change the container on the way through container['property'] = ''

 		// address is 127.0.0.1:2375 style string
 		next(null, address)
 	})